janwilmake/dawgdelivery/README.md

 - Need return journey provisions (food, water)
 - More vulnerable to theft/interference
 - Require more complex training for autonomous operation

-**Modern Reality**: While theoretically possible, GPS-enabled drones and robots have largely made biological land-based delivery systems obsolete, except in very specific circumstances where technology might fail or be unavailable.